AnnaVekhina/dotnet-eud/interface-elements-for-web/articles/report-designer/use-report-elements/use-basic-report-controls/picture-box.md

 ## Interactivity

-You can add a possibility to load/change an image and/or draw a signature in a picture box when it is displayed in Print Preview.
+You can add a possibility to load/change an image and/or draw a signature in a Picture Box when it is displayed in Print Preview.
 To do this, expand the **Behavior** category, select the **Edit Options** section and set the **Enabled** property to **Yes**.

 ![](../../../../images/eurd-web-picture-box-enable-content-editing.png)

-Click the picture box in a previewed document and an editor invokes.
+Click the Picture Box in a previewed document and an editor invokes.

 ![](../../../../images/eurd-web-picture-box-content-editing.png)

+> [!TIP]
+> You can draw borders for the Picture Box to make the editor visible in Print Preview, if an image is not specified.

+Refer to the [Edit Content in Print Preview](../../provide-interactivity/edit-content-in-print-preview.md) and [Create an Interactive E-Form](../../create-popular-reports/create-an-interactive-e-form.md) topics to see how use this Picture Box mode.